 Our Final Thoughts About Flat-faced Dog Breeds

-While these canines breeds have lovable looks and positive traits, some brachycephalic canine owners have reservations about reacquiring them.
+While these canine breeds have lovable looks and positive traits, some brachycephalic canine owners have reservations about reacquiring them.

 Owners explained in a study that the high prevalence of health issues, high expense, and ethical issues regarding breeding made them change their minds.

-Other owners have experienced negative behaviors, too, while others have expressed that having flat-faced dogs had adverse effects on their lifestyle.
+Other owners have experienced negative behaviors, too, while others have expressed that having flat-faced dogs adversely affected their lifestyle.

 It is unclear why many people neglect that they're prone to diseases from head to toe.

-However, if you're a first-time dog owner, you need to be aware and educated about their cons.
+However, if you're a first-time dog owner, you must be aware and educated about their cons.